 3. Add the vegetable oil into a wok, once hot add the minced chicken and stir occasionally.
 Once it is half cooked add the dark soy sauce and cook for a couple of minutes more then leave in a bowl to cool

-4. In the same wok (with the oil that cooked the chicken) add the ginger and garlic and cook for about a minute then add the Chinese chives and cook for a minute for then add the rest of the ingredients including the chicken followed by 60ml of the seasoning sauce.
+4. In the same wok (with the oil that cooked the chicken) add the ginger and garlic and cook for a couple of minutes then add the chicken back in and add dark soy sauce, cook for about a minute more then add the Chinese chives and cook for another minute then add the rest of the ingredients followed by 60ml of the seasoning sauce.

 5. Turn the heat up as high as it can go and stir everything together, once the vegetables are soft to your liking it is ready to serve (about a minute before you want to serve add the sesame oil).